rakzcs/cookbook/Salmon Avocado Tartare.md

 ## Instructions
 1. **Prepare the Ingredients**: Dice the avocado and salmon fillet into small pieces.
 Finely chop the chives.
-2. **Mix and Season**: In a bowl, mix the diced avocado, salmon, and fresh cheese.
-Add the chopped chives, the juice of the lemon, a drizzle of olive oil, and season with salt and pepper to taste.
+2. **Mix and Season**: In a bowl, mix the cheese add the juice of the lemon.
+Mix salmon chives and olive oil.
 3. **Serve**: Serve immediately, garnished with additional chives or lemon zest if desired.